wtsi-npg/partisan/README.md

         )
         assert obj.exists(), "The data object exists"

-We can examine the data object permissions.
+We can examine the data object's permissions.
 Note that you may get a different result on your iRODS, depending on your user and zone.

         assert obj.permissions() == [AC("irods", Permission.OWN, zone="testZone")]